Financing Available! We have financing options available for your next project. Learn more →

 Installation & Repair by Anchored Construction

-This easy-to-follow guide for homeowners explains Concrete Footer Lenoir City TN and footing work in straightforward job-site language.
-It explains what a concrete footer does for a foundation and how workers decide on the right size and materials on site.
+This homeowner-focused guide explains Concrete Footer Lenoir City TN and footing work in clear, job-site terms.
+It shows what a concrete footer does for a foundation and how sizing and materials are chosen on site.

-For over two decades, Anchored Construction & Restoration has served Lenoir City and East Tennessee since 2000 with Travis Bullington leading the way.
-The team builds decks, patios, retaining walls, and more, using proven products and materials suited for every application.
+Since 2000, Anchored Construction & Restoration has worked in Lenoir City and East Tennessee under Travis Bullington.
+The team handles decks, patios, retaining walls, and more.
+They rely on proven products and materials chosen for each specific application.

 Call (865) 316-6933 or email Info@anchoredconstructiontn.com today for a quote or inspection.
 Clear communication is part of the service homeowners expect.